microsoft/vscode-dev-containers/CONTRIBUTING.md

 Note that if you make major changes, Docker may occasionally not pick up your edits.
 If this happens, you can delete the existing container and image, open the folder locally, and go to step 2 above.
 Install the [Docker extension](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker) locally (when not in a container) to make this easy.
 While you can use Docker from inside a container by forwarding the Docker unix socket and installing the CLI in the container (see [Docker-in-Docker](containers/docker-in-docker)), you'll likely be removing the container you are actually using so this approach will not work well in this case.

-Finally, after you get your container up and running, you can test it by adding test assets into the definition folder as long as they are referenced in the `.devcontainer/ignore` file in [glob](https://facelessuser.github.io/wcmatch/glob/) form ith paths relative to the location of the `ignore` file.
+Finally, after you get your container up and running, you can test it by adding test assets into the definition folder as long as they are referenced in the `.devcontainer/ignore` file in [glob](https://facelessuser.github.io/wcmatch/glob/) form ith paths relative the root of the folder.
 By convention, most definitions place test assets in a `test-project` folder and this path is referenced in the template `ignore` files.

 ## Speeding up container provisioning